 Students currently enrolled in the MVC may apply to graduate with the GDVC.

 To qualify for admission, applicants must demonstrate the potential to successfully undertake the Graduate Diploma in Visual Communication.
 A personal or telephone interview may be required.

 Successful applicants will be expected to have completed an undergraduate degree in visual communication or visual art, or in a cognate discipline, with credit or above results in their final year of major.

 A person, who possesses such other qualifications and professional experience deemed by the Faculty to provide an adequate preparation for study equivalent to that provided for by an undergraduate degree, may be admitted to the course.

 Upon admission into the course students may apply for credit for previous study.
 Normally, students who have graduated in a Graduate Diploma or Honours degree may, at the discretion of the Faculty, be awarded credit of up to one-third of the MVC course.
 Alternatively, also at the discretion of the Faculty, credit of up to one third may be give for achievements by applicants in other awards and professional practice.

 Supporting information is required with all applications as follows:

-Your proposal should be not more than one A4 page.
 Your initial proposal forms the basis of your project, to be discussed and reworked in consultation with your supervisor early in the program.